squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 Systems
 -------

-:gdef:`Systems <system>` are used to declare protocols through set of actions.
-A system can either refer to a set of actions, or to a set of protocols, and thus a set of set of actions.
+Systems are used to declare protocols through set of actions.
+A single system can refer to a set of actions, and a system is usually though of as a set of single systems.

 A system a defined by a main process:

 .. prodn::
    system_id ::= @identifier

-   system_decl ::= system {? [@system_id]} @process
+.. decl:: system {? [@system_id]} @process

+   As :n:`@process` uses bi-terms, this declares a :gdef:`bi-system` comprising a left and right :gdef:`single system`, where the left (resp. right) single system is described by the protocol obtained by taking the left (resp. right) components of all bi-terms appearing in :n:`@process`.

    The system name :n:`@system_id` defaults to :n:`default` when no system identifier is specified.

-As processes uses bi-terms, a process declaration defines a :gdef:`bi-system` comprising a left and right :gdef:`single system`, where the left (resp. right) single system is described by the protocol obtained by taking the left (resp. right) components of all bi-terms appearing in the process.

 .. example:: System declarations